OpenFusionist/benchmarks-data-results/README.md

 | Genesis Init Speed | https://github.com/OpenFusionist/genesis-init-benchmarks |
 | Genesis Memory Speed | https://github.com/OpenFusionist/genesis-init-benchmarks |
 | Burntpix | https://github.com/OpenFusionist/gas-benchmarks/tree/burnt-rc-1 |

+## Update client version

+The config file of client version is [images.yaml](https://github.com/OpenFusionist/benchmarks-data-results/blob/main/images.yaml) , all benchmarks repo will use this config file when script running.
+If you want to upgrade the client version, just pull reuqestion for update this file in this repo.

 ## Run benchmarks yourself